DEsimas/heys-bot/README.md

 ## Description

 This is discord bot created for getting hentai arts.
 It provides an interactional embed with images from different websites.
 There is also a blacklisting system for disabling unwanted posts.
+Also works in DMs.

 ## Using
 This bot can be added on your server using this [link](https://discord.com/api/oauth2/authorize?client_id=883051590959894538&permissions=0&scope=bot)